 Using this feature the resistance of a single arbitrary shape can be extracted.
 Four steps are required to do this:

 The resulting resistance will be displayed.
-Also the electrical field density is shown.
+The electrical field density is also shown.

 The finite differences method is used to calculate electrical resistance.
 It is a two-dimensional calculation process.
-As three-dimensional parameter only the layer thickness from the LayerManager is used to calculate the square resistance from the specific resistance of the material.
+With three-dimensional parameters only the layer thickness from the LayerManager is used to calculate the square resistance from the specific resistance of the material.
 Any other 3-D geometry is not considered in the calculation.
 Any calculated resistances are for direct current only.
 No skin effects or other factors are considered.